cxncxl/minemarketing-test-assignment/README.md

-# Mine Marketing Test Assignment (Inventory Management API)
+# NestJS Demo Project (Inventory Management API)

+A test assignment for job application, shows off my NestJS skills as well as lack of TypeORM skills

 ## Overview